kelseyhightower/grpc-hello-service/Tutorials/kubernetes/README.md

 ### Create the Auth Data Volume

-The auth service requires a presistent disk to store the user database backed by [boltDB](https://github.com/boltdb/bolt).
+The auth service requires a persistent disk to store the user database backed by [boltDB](https://github.com/boltdb/bolt).
 Create the GCE disk using the gcloud command line tool:

 ```